over 1 year ago ·

 The modern day internet is fueled by advertising.
 Digital creators contributing to the powerhouse can monetise their content without directly charging users for material they read, watch or use.
 Internet gatekeepers Amazon, Google and Facebook were quick to adopt this business model, turning ad-tech into the approximately 330 billion dollar winning industry it is today.
 The losers?
 Us.
 Programmatic advertising evolved into problematic advertising; stripping people of their privacy and enabling companies to track and exploit online activity in order to drive profits.

-How are the ads “privacy-respecting”?
 Normally, each web page sends out a series of calls including personal information and behaviours of a user to an ad server.
 These calls are collected and shared with third party companies that create profiles of each user so they can target their ads more specifically.
 Brave Ads don’t send personal information to a cloud.
 Instead, your browser decides which ads from the Brave catalogue match you best by using machine learning.
 Everything is kept on your device and ads come through as push notifications that users can either accept or reject.
 Equally important to mention the ads are only visible to users if they explicitly opt-in and even then, users can decide how many ad notifications they want to receive per day.